 It took until 1884 for the first commercially viable man-made fiber to be produced by Hilaire de Bernigaud, Count of Chardonnay.
 Unfortunately, it had to be taken off the market since it was very flammable.
 There followed other attempts to produce a man-made fiber but they were not commercially viable until the early 20th century.

-The fiber is manufactured from reformed or regenerated cellulosic fibers that come from plants.
-These cellulose fibers are processed into a pulp.
+Rayon fiber is manufactured from reformed or regenerated cellulosic fibers that come from plants.
+These fibers are processed into a pulp.
 High heat and chemical action produce a thick solution which is chemically treated and then extruded in a similar manner t0 the way synthetic fibers such as Polyester and Nylon are made.

 However, because Rayon is made from a cellulose-based raw material, its properties are more similar to those of other natural cellulosic fibers, such as Cotton or Linen, rather than the petroleum-based Nylon and Polyester.